 Following a series of lawsuits, the Higher Learning Commission sanctioned the school in 2013.
 Though the university held onto its accreditation, it was heavily monitored by the agency.

 In 2015, it was investigated by two different state attorney’s general.
 That July, the FTC revealed that it was investigating Apollo Education Group, Inc., which is the school’s parent company, under suspicion of dishonest marketing techniques.

 Despite fairly high default rates, Vatterott impressed GAO investigators with solid student services and lower than average rates of student withdrawal.
 However, in 2013, it paid out $13 million to a former student, who accused the school of lying to her about student outlook statistics.

 This school, owned by the parent company Alta Colleges, Inc., was one of the most expensive investigated.
 Since 2009, however, Alta has been plagued by lawsuits for student aid fraud and misleading recruiting tactics.

-Some for-profit schools take advantage of students who are already overwhelmed by applications, financial aid, and daunting life choices.
-To protect yourself from dishonest or aggressive marketing tactics, its important to take it slow, avoid on-the-spot enrollment, and do your own research.
+Some for profit colleges and schools take advantage of students who are already overwhelmed by applications, financial aid, and daunting life choices.
+To protect yourself from dishonest or aggressive marketing tactics, it’s important to take it slow, avoid on-the-spot enrollment, and do your own research.

 Already a victim?
-Dont know what to do if your school has been sanctioned?
-Here are a couple options:
+Don’t know what to do if your school has been sanctioned?
+Here are a couple of options:

 Students who have come close to finishing their degree often do not want to start over from the beginning.
 If that sounds like you, search for a school with a comparable program that will take your credits, and finish your education there.